 As you go through menopause, some significant hormonal changes happen in your body that greatly affect your ability to use body fat for energy and increase its storage.
-Will talk more about that in a moment.

-The same hormonal changes will also affect your muscles and bone health, so its important to do your best to counteract them.
+The same hormonal changes will also affect your muscles and bone health, so it’s important to do your best to counteract them.

 So let’s look at what it is exactly that menopause does to a woman’s body and what causes belly fat in females over 50.

 I’m sure you are familiar with menopause and what causes it.
 But as a recap, in menopause, the function of the ovaries deteriorates and eventually stops as a result of aging in women.

 Men can also have changes in sex hormones due to aging but the change is more gradual and the effects are less dramatic.
 I talked more about this in the article How To Increase Testosterone For

 It’s especially important to realize that the term menopause distinctly refers to biological females and doesn’t affect biological males.

 This leads to a reduction in the production of estrogens which also affects the levels of progesterone and testosterone.
 This change in hormones has significant effects on your health and ability to burn body fat.

 Technically you enter menopause when you have your last natural spontaneous periods.
 On average menopause happens between the ages of 45 and 55 but there is a natural variation from around 40 to 60.